As an Amazon Associate I earn from qualifying purchases.

 In this age, everybody likes to keep themselves groomed and looking good.
-Thus, for men, electric razors have become a necessity that help them with facial hair grooming.
+Thus, for men, electric hair clippers have become a necessity that help them with facial hair grooming.

-It is quite an investment to buy a good electric razor and to maintain it to keep it running smoothly.
-Electric razors are actually very feasible as they last for quite some time if they are properly taken care of and you can use them whenever you need and wherever you want.
+It is quite an investment to buy a good electric hair clipper and to maintain it to keep it running smoothly.
+Electric hair clippers are actually very feasible as they last for quite some time if they are properly taken care of and you can use them whenever you need and wherever you want.

-However, the blades of the razor can get dull over the course of time with constant use.
-No amount of caretaking and cleaning the blades can stop this from happening because they have a certain lifespan.
+However, the blades of the clipper can get dull over the course of time with constant use.
+No amount of care-taking and cleaning the blades can stop this from happening because they have a certain lifespan.

 When blades get dull, this can affect the performance of the clippers and the blades will not be able to cut the hair.
 Instead, it may result in a painful shaving session.